NethermindEth/cairo-vm-go/README.md

 * unit tests where we check the correct work of each component individually.
 * integration tests where we compare that the proof of execution of our VM is the same as the proof of execution of the Python VM.
-* benchmark tests to check our
+* benchmark tests to have a baseline performance.

 Unit tests can be automatically run with: